WHY VISIT YEMEN

 The best times to visit Yemen are during April/May and September/October, thus avoiding the hot weather in summer and the cold nights of December.

-Following a list of typical festival and celebrations of Yemen.
+Following a list of typical festivals and celebrations of Yemen.

 - National Unity Day: This is the day that North Yemen and South Yemen united and became one nation.
 It is celebrated each year in May through parties, public entertainment, and carnivals.
 It is also a day of family for locals and many citizens travel throughout the country to be together.